Tegarsw17/Tegar100DaysOfCode/Days8/Days8.md

 * Striping white space <ins>**strip**</ins>

 ### Problem From Leetcode
-I continue to solve palindrome and finnaly it's done in this problem i learn about:
+I continue to solve [palindrome](https://leetcode.com/problems/palindrome-number/) and finnaly it's done.

+In this problem i learn about:
 * Boolean operation
 * if...else
 * slice